webpy/webpy.github.com/cookbook/delete.md

 Note that you have to pass a "where" clause, even if you want to delete everything.
 This is a safety mechanism so you don't accidentally delete all of your data.

-The select statement takes the following keyword arguments:
+The delete statement takes the following keyword arguments:

     *where
     *vars
     *_test

 ###where